What is an Invoice Payment? A Guide to Paying Vendors

 Today’s businesses rely on efficiency, and the accounts payable department is no exception.
 But many AP departments are weighed down by manual, outdated processes that not only impede payment processing, but expose the entire company to fraud risk and put strategic vendor relationships at risk.

 Adopting the right end-to-end AP platform, however, can significantly improve accounts payable efficiency, reduce processing costs, improve control over outgoing cash flow, mitigate fraud risk, and improve internal accounting controls.
-In this guide, we outline an invoice-to-pay process that can help businesses like yours facilitate payments and streamline operations.
+In this guide, we outline an invoice-to-pay process that can help businesses like yours facilitate business to business (B2B) payments and streamline operations.

 An invoice payment is a payment rendered to the supplier for goods or services received.
 The invoice payment is one of the last parts of the end-to-end AP process.
 It occurs after invoice approval and payment authorization.
-Suppliers may receive payment in the form of a check, ACH payment, virtual card, or other method, described below.
+Suppliers may receive payment through a check, ACH payment, virtual card, or other method, described below.

 What is Invoice-to-Pay?